stain/s11.no/content/2022/phd/10-simple-rules-for-workflow-tools/index.md

   - PhD
 date-meta: '2022-01-10'
 summary: >
-  Journal article accepted for _PLOS Computational Biology_
+  Journal article published in _PLOS Computational Biology_
 description: >
     Workflows have become a core part of computational scientific analysis in recent years.
 Automated computational workflows multiply the power of researchers, potentially turning “hand-cranked” data processing by informaticians into robust factories for complex research output.